-Academy Museum Shines Its Spotlight KITS
+Academy Museum Shines Its Spotlight on KITS

 In an unprecedented show of support the Academy Museum of Motion Pictures published an article in their recent newsletter about the April 27th launch of Kids in the Spotlight's nationwide screenwriting competition for foster youth.

 The inaugural contest marks the first time KITS will provide its unique program to foster youth outside of the region.
 For more than a decade Kids in the Spotlight has helped scores of kids across Southern California overcome the trauma of life in the foster care system.